Your phone already tracks your location. Now that data could fight voter suppression

 Election data has already fueled changes in various municipalities and states.
 A 66-page lawsuit filed by Fair Fight Action against the state of Georgia in the wake of Stacey Abrams’s narrow loss to Brian Kemp in the 2018 gubernatorial race relies heavily on data to back its assertions of unconstitutionally delayed and deferred voter registration, unfair challenges to absentee and provisional ballots, and unjustified purges of voter rolls—all hallmarks of voter suppression.

 The promise of Observing Democracy is to make this type of impactful data available much more rapidly than ever before.
-Barely a month old, Observing Democracy isn’t wasting any time: Its all-volunteer staffers will be receiving data today on real-time voter wait times at polling locations, travel times to polling stations, and how frequently ballot drop-off boxes are visited, courtesy of location-data mining companies X-Mode Social and Veraset, which was spun off from SafeGraph.
+Barely a month old, Observing Democracy isn’t wasting any time: Its all-volunteer staffers will be receiving data potentially as soon as Nov.
+4 on voter wait times at polling locations, travel times to polling stations, and how frequently ballot drop-off boxes are visited, courtesy of location-data mining companies X-Mode Social and Veraset, which was spun off from SafeGraph.

 Observing Democracy then melds that data with polling center locations from the Center for Public Integrity and voter information from L2 Political, the voting analytics company that supplies voter data to the Republican National Committee and Democratic National Committee.
 The last step is to de-identify the data before sharing the combined information with researchers and journalists that the organization has vetted for being nonpartisan.

-All told, the organization estimates that it will be ingesting “tens of millions” of rows of data today.
+All told, the organization estimates that it will be ingesting “billions” of rows of data representing more than 40 million devices, with Election Day coverage of one-in-five U.S. adults.
 To protect that vast trove of voter information, Observing Democracy is using tools from data-governance software and guidance provider Immuta, says Steven Davenport, co-executive director of the project.

 “Raw device data provides the greatest opportunity as a researcher, but [the] greatest privacy risk.
 Part of what we do is make it as useful as possible with the least amount of risk,” Davenport says.